 In order to protect the health of our patients, we ask that all visitors be free from contagious illnesses.
 We also recommend that parents control the number and length of visits based on their child’s needs to ensure proper rest.

-Please note: We do not consider parents as visitors.
 If you’re a parent, you’re encouraged to stay with your child at all times and participate in their care.

 Our team treats children who are admitted to the hospital after an emergency room visit, after a planned surgery, through medical evaluation or directly from a doctor’s office.
 A pediatric hospitalist manages your child’s treatment while here.
 The hospitalist (a doctor who cares for hospitalized patients) communicates and works with your child’s surgeon or specialty pediatrician to ensure comprehensive, efficient treatment.